Corrigibility Transformation: Constructing Goals That Accept Updates: Appendix D: Avoiding Infinite Recursion in the State

-We discuss two possible methods for restricting the space of possible reward functions.\\ The first method is to avoid having the reward function elements of states be part of the input to reward functions, instead using the physical instantiation of the reward function as the input.
+The first method is to avoid having the reward function elements of states be part of the input to reward functions, instead using the physical instantiation of the reward function as the input.
 Then, $\mathcal{R} = \{R:R\text{ has a physical instantiation}\}$.
 With less generality, we could think of a very broad parametric function and use the parameters as the input, so that $\mathcal{R} = \{R_\theta: \theta \in \Theta\}$ where $\Theta$ is the set of possible parameters.
 In either case, we abuse notation and use $\mathcal{R}$ both for reward functions and their representation that acts as input.
-We assume that for every $R \in \mathcal{R}$, the corrigibility transformation $R_C$ and recursive corrigibility transformation $R_{RC}$ are also in $\mathcal{R}$.\\ The second method is to build a set of reward functions using a finite amount of recursion.
-For example, we let We let
+We assume that for every $R \in \mathcal{R}$, the corrigibility transformation $R_C$ and recursive corrigibility transformation $R_{RC}$ are also in $\mathcal{R}$.

+The second method is to build a set of reward functions using a finite amount of recursion.
+For example, we let

 Then let